ebanner/ebanner.github.io/docs/_projects/advent-of-code-collaborative-leaderboard.md

 <img width="373" alt="393325994-5a3de44f-a3f7-49fa-9915-f5cfb2280810" src="https://github.com/user-attachments/assets/3a4517e4-1356-49ae-aa5e-6b866b36453a" />

-It would update throughout the day when someone solved the problem.
+It would update throughout the day when someone got a star.
 It served as a great place to centralize discussion for that day's problem.

 ### Star Alerts

-When you solved a problem it would send an alert to that thread saying which part you solved:
+When you got a star, it would send an alert to that thread saying which part you
+solved:

 <img width="364" alt="393326084-6da69cc8-5dc7-4e3b-a850-2dd77c0274f2" src="https://github.com/user-attachments/assets/ce233cea-a615-4c15-a483-201b04fa9fe3" />

-I found the alerts super satisfying and motivating and fun!
+I found the alerts super satisfying, motivating, and fun!

 ### Burnup Chart

-After Advent of Code ended, I created a burnup chart to track progress of everyone and recent solves:
+After Advent of Code ended, I created a burnup chart to track progress of everyone and recent stars:

 <img width="1053" alt="Image" src="https://github.com/user-attachments/assets/6e853c68-0b0f-4d20-98cf-6ca8e8180f9c" />